Repeat formula

 This is especially important when:

-- Working with large lists
+- Working with large data sets

 - Implementing drag-and-drop reordering